joshuawang123984/stock-news/README.md

 The generation component uses a local/open-source LLM so inference can be performed without relying on a paid hosted LLM API.

-## planned pipeline
+## pipeline

-1. **Ingestion** - pull news articles for a configured list of tickers from a news API and sentiment endpoint (Marketaux)
+1. **Ingestion** - pull news articles for a configured list of tickers from Marketaux
 2. **Embedding + storage** - embed articles with `sentence-transformers`,
    store them in Qdrant along with metadata (ticker, timestamp, source)
 3. **Hybrid search** - combine dense vector search with keyword/BM25 search, since exact ticker/company name matches matter a lot here and pure semantic similarity can miss them
-4. **Reranking** - cross-encoder reranker on top of hybrid search results before anything gets sent to the LLM
+4. **Reranking** - cross-encoder reranker on top of hybrid search results before anything gets sent to the LLM (off by default since small increase in precision wasn't enough to justify using)
 5. **Local generation** - run a small open model locally via `llama.cpp` to summarize retrieved articles, with citations back to the source
-6. **Quantization benchmarking** (maybe) - measure VRAM usage and quality tradeoffs running the model at FP16 vs INT8 vs INT4
+6. **Quantization benchmarking** (maybe) - measured memory and speed tradeoffs between Q4_K_M and Q8_0

 ## why local LLM